-Specific Designated chemical substances
+Specific chemical substances

-Chemical substances designated by the PRTR Law (Law Concerning Reporting, etc. of Release to the Environment of Specific Chemical Substances and Promoting Improvements in Their Management) that are hazardous to human health and the ecosystem.
-There are 354 Class I Designated Chemical Substances and 81 Class II Designated Chemical Substances.
+Chemical substances designated by the PRTR Law (or the Law Concerning Reporting, etc. of Releases to the Environment of Specific Chemical Substances and Promoting Improvements in Their Management that are hazardous to human health and the ecosystem.
+There are 354 Class 1 Chemical Substances and 81 Class 2 Chemical Substances.